EU Emissions Trading System (EU ETS)

 PROJECTS

-We are pleased to announce our new project on “The Future of the EU ETS”.
-This is an important topic that will accompany the European Commission discussions on the future of the EU ETS.
-Leveraging ERCST’s expertise and recognition in EU ETS discourse, the “Future of the EU ETS” project aims to provide original analytical insights, pinpoint challenges, and propose solutions for the evolution of the EU ETS during the second Phase of phase IV (2025-2030) and post-Phase IV.
+We are pleased to announce our new project on “The Future of the Emissions Trading System in the EU”.
+This is an important topic that will accompany the European Commission discussions on the future of the Emissions Trading System in the EU.
+Leveraging ERCST’s expertise and recognition in EU ETS discourse, the “Future of the Emissions Trading System in the EU” project aims to provide original analytical insights, pinpoint challenges, and propose solutions for the evolution of the EU ETS during the second Phase of phase IV (2025-2030) and post-Phase IV.
 The project will investigate the system’s impact on key sectors such as power and industry and explore implications for governance relevant to EU policymakers.

 For the project, ERCST will put into place an independent review process of a range of key issues, working closely with an Advisory Group and in collaboration with EU Institutions and EU Member States.
 While taping in the knowledge and insights that the Advisory Group has to offer, ERCST will maintain its role as an independent think tank which will provide evidence-based outputs and will take into account advice and information from all credible sources.

-This project will kick off in June 2024 and will address the following issues:
+This project kicked off in June 2024 and will address the following issues:

 3. Price signal and competitiveness